Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Spaces and Groups with small order breakpoint

 Now we explain the second claim of the corollary about finitely presented groups.
 Stallings theorem (see e.g. \cite{drutukapovichbook}) shows that if a finitely generated group has at least two ends, then it is an amalgamated free product over a finite group or an HNN extension over a finite subgroup.
-For any group which we obtain in this way, if it has at least two ends, one can again write it as an amalgamated free product or an HNN extension over a finite subgroup.
+For any group which we obtain in this way if it has at least two ends, one can again write it as an amalgamated free product or an HNN extension over a finite subgroup.
 We recall that a group is said to be {\it accessible} if this process terminates.
-That is, if the group is accessible, then it is a fundamental group of a finite graph of group such that each of the vertex groups is either finite or has one end, see \cite{dunwoody}, \cite{serreTrees}.
+That is, if the group is accessible, then it is the fundamental group of a finite graph of group such that each of the vertex groups is either finite or has one end, and each of the edge groups is finite, see \cite{dunwoody}, \cite{serreTrees}.
 If all vertex groups are finite, the group is virtually free (see Proposition 11, Section 2.6 \cite{serreTrees}).
 Since the vertex groups are subgroups of the fundamental group of a graph of groups, it is clear that if a group is accessible and not virtually free, then it contains a one-ended subgroup.
 By a result of Dunwoody any finitely presented group is accessible (see \cite{dunwoody}, see also \cite{drutukapovichbook}).
 Therefore, any finitely presented not virtually free group admits a one-ended subgroup. \end{proof}

-Any infinitely presented group admits isometric imbeddings of arbitrary large cycles.
-See Theorem A in \cite{Nima}, which states that shortcut groups (they are by definitions those that do not admit isometric imbeddings of large cycles) are finitely presented.
-For the convenience of the reader we provide the proof of this statement (see the first part of the following lemma and its proof).
+Any infinitely presented group admits isometric embeddings of arbitrarily large cycles.
+See Theorem A in \cite{Nima}, which states that shortcut groups (they are by definitions those that act properly and cocompactly on graphs that do not admit isometric embeddings of large cycles) are finitely presented.
+In particular, this result shows that Cayley graphs of not finitely presented groups have long cycles.
+This is formultated in the first part of the Lemma below, for the convenience of the reader we include the proof.

 \begin{lemma}[Cycles and Trimino graphs in infinitely presented groups] Let $G$ be a group with a finite generating set $S$.
 Assume that $G$ is not finitely presented.